-You should carve out a couple of hours to visit Cuevas de Nerja (Nerja Caves) as well as the exterior grounds/park.
+You should carve out a couple of hours to visit the Nerja Caves (Cuevas de Nerja), as well as the exterior grounds/park.
 Just on the Eastern edge of Costa del Sol, bordering Costa Tropical, you will find the town of Nerja, Spain.
 This is where you will find the fascinating caves of Nerja!
 If you need a break from the sun, why not bond with mother nature underground style.

-This is the perfect day trip from any location on Costa del Sol or just a 15 minute drive west, from our town of Almuñécar.
-As you enter the caves you are in a small chamber area full of Stalagmites rising up from the ground and Stalactites, tapering accordion like structures, hanging like icicles from the roof of a cave.
+This is the perfect day trip from any location on the Costa del Sol or just a 15 minute drive west, from our town of Almuñécar.
+As you enter the Nerja caves you are in a small chamber area full of Stalagmites rising up from the ground and Stalactites, tapering accordion like structures, hanging like icicles from the roof of a cave.

 Side Note: While in the cave, we couldn’t remember if Stalagmites were up or down.
 So here is the trick we used to remember moving forward, because as you know this is life saving information you should always remember. 🙂 Stalactites – this has a “T” in the name and “T” stands for Top!
 These come down from the Top.
 Stalagmites have an “M” in the name and “M” stands for Mound.
 Mounds are found on the ground going up.
 Phew, aren’t you glad we told you this trick?

 Now that we have all of that cleared up, how about some tips and then some cool photos?
 It is very difficult to capture the full experience into words.
 Without a doubt photos help, but there is nothing like being there to trigger all of your senses and to get your mind thinking when you are in the caves in Nerja.
 The Nerja cave was very spacious and you can’t help but wonder what lives/lived in this place.
 How long has it been here?
 Isn’t nature the coolest thing ever?!